 The ulnar nerve starts in the neck and travels through the shoulder down the arm into the wrist and fingers.

-It provides sensation to the forearm and the fourth and fifth finger.
-It also innervates (stimulates) the flexor muscles of the hand, allowing it to bend and move.
+It provides sensation to the forearm and the fourth and fifth fingers.
+It also innervates or stimulates the flexor muscles of the hand, allowing it to bend and move.

 What is ulnar nerve entrapment?

 As the ulnar nerve runs the entire length of the arm, there are several places along the nerve that can become compressed or irritated.
 This compression or irritation is known as